hyunjoonbok/Python-Projects/README.md

 This repository was origianlly to have a record of project progress and my own learning process, but I found that it would be helpful to who wants to improve data-science skills to next-level, as it contains a numerious real-life data science example and notebooks created by [@hyunjoonbok](https://www.linkedin.com/in/hyunjoonbok/) and codes borrowed from authors who produced state-of-the-art results.

-As Python is nowadays a go-to for #DataScience.
+As Python is nowadays a go-to for Data-Science.
 I have managed to use the best out of Python to use its full functionality for not only simple EDA, but building a complex ML/DL models.

+Below examples includes the intense usage of industry-hot frameworks (i.e. Pytorch, Fast.ai, H2O, Grandient Boosting, etc) to produce ready-to-use results.

 ## Table of contents